There are many ways you can stay informed and get involved in AAP immunization work.

-Dr Ken Bromberg is a board-certified pediatric infectious disease specialist at The Brooklyn Hospital Center.
+Dr Ken Bromberg is a board-certified pediatric infectious disease specialist at The State University of New York (SUNY) - Downstate.
 He is the Chapter Immunization Representative for the AAP New York 2 Chapter.
-He is currently on the National Leadership Team for the Chapter Quality Network's immunization project, and also served to lead a quality improvement initiative on immunizations through the Childhood Immunization Support Program in 2014.
+He served on the National Leadership Team for the Chapter Quality Network's immunization project, and also served to lead a quality improvement initiative on immunizations through the Childhood Immunization Support Program in 2014.

 Dr Sharon Humiston is a professor of pediatrics, University of Missouri-Kansas City and a clinician and researcher in the Division of Emergency and Urgent Care at Children's Mercy in Kansas City, Missouri.
 She is the Associate Director for Research at the Immunization Action Coalition (www.immunize.org) and serves as the PI on several AAP immunization cooperative agreements, a leader on Academic Pediatric Association's National Immunization Partnership for Adolescents, and a member of the Steering Committee of the American Cancer Society's HPV Vaccination Roundtable.